jmfrancklab/pyspecdata/conda_upgrade.md

 ## install pySpecData inside py3 environment

-If using windows, do the following **in the anaconda prompt**:
+If using windows, do the following **in the anaconda prompt**.
+The anaconda prompt should read (base) indicating tha tyou are in the base (Python 3) environment:

-make sure that in your git repo, you have checked out a python 3 branch (as of this writing, master is python 2, and there is a py3 branch, but that will change)
+Make sure that in your git repo, you have checked out a python 3 branch (as of this writing, master is python 2, and there is a py3 branch, but that will change)

-install various python running environments
+Install various python running environments
 `conda install -y -c anaconda jupyter ipython spyder`

-install pySpecData prerequisites from the documentation: for Windows: `conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw` For installation on Mac, do not include mingw (libpython may or may not be necessary, depending on details.)
+Install pySpecData prerequisites from the documentation: for Windows: `conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw` For installation on Mac, do not include mingw (libpython may or may not be necessary, depending on details.)